currentsmms-kd/spelling-stars/docs/SRS_IMPLEMENTATION.md

 4. Check parent dashboard shows hardest words and most lapsed words
 5. Test that ease increases on correct answers and decreases on misses
 6. Verify intervals increase appropriately (1 day first time, then multiplied by ease)
+7. Verify that SRS queries use the correct indexes by checking query execution plans
+8. Monitor index usage with database health checks to ensure optimal performance

 ## Future Enhancements